-If you think you’ve seen the best of the Arctic but haven’t been to Svalbard (or if you have but are dying to go back), put these six surreal locations are on your travel itinerary.
+If you think you’ve seen the best of the Arctic but haven’t yet been to Svalbard (or even if you have but are dying to go back), put these six surreal locations are on your travel itinerary.

-Combining beautiful tundra landscapes to the north with lofty mountains to the south, Liefdefjorden is among Svalbard’s most scenic landing sites.
+Combining beautiful tundra landscapes to the north with lofty mountains to the south, Liefdefjorden is one of the best landing sites to enjoy exceptional Svalbard scenery.
 Your visit will not only introduce you to several sprawling glaciers, but you may also see seals or even a polar bear.

 Giving Liefdefjorden a run for its money is Phippsøya, a harsh high-Arctic region where life has to fight to survive.
 Walruses are often seen on the beaches, making for some fine pictures to bring back home.
 This is among the most memorables places to see in Svalbard.

 Make sure you bring a quality camera capable of shooting these fast-flying birds, as the photography opportunities here are rivaled by few other places.
 Speaking of which, don’t forget to check out our top 10 bird photography tips before booking your Svalbard adventure.